United Kingdom in the Eurovision Song Contest 2022: At Eurovision

 The Eurovision Song Contest 2022 took place at PalaOlimpico in Turin, Italy, and consisted of two semi-finals held on 10 and 12 May, and the final on 14 May 2022.
 As the United Kingdom is a member of the "Big Five", their entry directly qualified for the final, along with France, Germany, Spain, and Italy (also the host country in 2022).
 The United Kingdom performed in the second half of the final in position number 22.
 In addition to their participation in the final, the United Kingdom was also required to broadcast and vote in one of the two semi-finals.
 This was decided via a draw held during the semi-final allocation draw on 25 January 2022, when it was announced that the United Kingdom would be voting in the second semi-final.

 Both semi-finals were broadcast on BBC Three and BBC iPlayer, with the commentary team consisting of Scott Mills and Rylan Clark.
 This marked the return of the Eurovision semi-finals to BBC Three for the first time since 2015, after four years of broadcasting the shows on BBC Four during BBC Three's tenure as an online channel.
 The final was broadcast on BBC One's regional variations across the UK with commentary by Graham Norton, and on BBC Radio 2 with commentary by Ken Bruce.
+This was the final contest to be commentated by Bruce.
 The BBC also broadcast a Eurovision after-party on BBC Radio 2, which was presented by OJ Borg.
-The UK spokesperson, who announced the top 12-point score awarded by the British jury during the final, was AJ Odudu.
+The BBC appointed AJ Odudu as its spokesperson to announce the top 12-point score awarded by the British jury during the final.

-On 20 January 2022, it was announced that the BBC would move their coverage of the contest from London to Salford, meaning that the UK spokesperson in 2022, AJ Odudu, was the first in the history of the contest to announce the points of UK the national jury live from Salford.
-It was later announced that the consultancy fees would be donated to the charitable organization Migrant Offshore Aid Station, in order to support individuals who were affected by the 2022 Russian invasion of Ukraine.
+On 20 January 2022, it was announced that the BBC would move its coverage of the contest from London to Salford, meaning that the UK spokesperson in 2022, AJ Odudu, was the first to announce the points of the British jury live from Salford.
+It was later announced that the consultancy fees would be donated to the charitable organization Migrant Offshore Aid Station, in order to support individuals who were affected by the Russian invasion of Ukraine.